danielholmes/coc-base-analyser/README.md

 ## General TODO
+ - min compartments should only count compartments with buildings inside them
  - Some TH9 rules - to get Xtian onboard
   - Queen Charge into wall breakable compartment shouldnt get to 2 air defs
   - It should require either a jump spell or 2 wall breaker groups in order to access the queen.